Ella Enchanted (film): Plot

 Lucinda appears and Ella begs her to take back her gift.
-Offended, Lucinda insists that Ella remove the gift herself and unchains her.
-Forced back to the castle, Ella stumbles into the ball.
-Char whisks her away to a secret hall of mirrors, where he proposes.
-As Ella is about to stab Char, she sees her reflection and commands herself to no longer be obedient, permanently freeing herself from the gift.
-Char notices the dagger, and Edgar has Ella arrested before she can explain herself.
+Offended, Lucinda insists that she remove the gift herself and unchains her.
+Forced to go back to the castle to fulfill the murder of Char, Ella stumbles into the ball.
+Char takes her to the hall of mirrors where he proposes.
+As she is about to stab him, she sees her reflection along with a vision from her late mother, and commands herself to no longer be obedient, which frees her from the curse.
+Char notices the dagger, and Edgar, who was watching in hopes of witnessing the murder, has Ella arrested before she can explain herself.

-Benny reveals Ella is in the dungeon, and Slannen sneaks into the castle along with a band of elves, giants, and ogres, and frees her.
-Benny shows that Edgar has poisoned Char's crown, intending to kill him at the coronation.
+Benny reveals Ella is in the dungeon, so Slannen sneaks into the castle along with a band of elves, giants, and ogres, and frees her.
+Benny shows them that Edgar has poisoned Char's crown, intending to kill him at the coronation.
 Ella and the others crash the ceremony and a brawl ensues.

 In the scuffle, Mandy manages to turn Benny human again.
 As Char and Ella fight off the guards, she confesses her love for him and reveals Edgar's plot.
-Edgar's talking snake, Heston, almost fatally bites Char, which Char takes as evidence of his uncle's guilt.
-Edgar attempts to proclaim himself king, but foolishly puts on the poisoned crown and collapses.
+Edgar's talking snake Heston almost fatally bites Char, which he takes as evidence of his uncle's guilt.
+Edgar attempts to proclaim himself king, foolishly puts on the poisoned crown, and collapses.

-Soon after, Char and Ella are married, with Areida as Ella's maid of honor.
-Char toasts to a new era of equality among all citizens of the kingdom.
-Edgar is revealed to still be alive, but disabled.
+Soon after, Char and Ella are married; and Char toasts to a new era of equality among all citizens of the kingdom.
+Edgar is revealed to still be alive, but disabled and confined to a wheelchair.
 The cast performs a final dance number of "Don't Go Breaking My Heart" before the newlyweds ride off on their honeymoon.